0xprinc/checks-while-hacks/README.md

 ## NFT
 1. Any smart contract using NFT contracts as input should also include a function to blacklist NFTs so that anyone can not use NFT contracts as inputs that are theft in the past.
+2. NFT SVGs can be used for XSS-Attack(Cross site scripting) if can be changeable by the attacker.
+So to visually misguide the users.